 The Spanish aren’t exactly terrified of nipples like we are in the US.
 And it’s not clear whether there were actually any nipples visible to the audience of three during the protest.

 But in any case, Maestre (who is still under 30) is on trial and faces a year in prison.
-She’s the first member of Madrid’s new leftist government to go on trial and the second most notable scandal, after the guy who was demoted after the publication of his wildly offensive holocaust jokes on Twitter (also several years before he ended up in office).
+She’s the first member of Madrid’s new leftist government to go on trial and the second most notable scandal, after the guy who was demoted after the scandal about his wildly offensive holocaust jokes on Twitter (also several years before he ended up in office).

 The big question, though, is about secularism and the role of the government in defending the Catholic Church.
 Why are there churches on the campus of a public university like Complutense?